delucks/pbnj/README.md

 forecaster:     idler: weather - get the weather for a zip code in the US
 ```

+(More examples can be found in the examples/ directory of this repository)

 Argument to `@bot.command(...)` can be either a string or a callable that returns a boolean.

 If it's a string, the string will be treated as a regular expression on all incoming PRIVMSG messages (anything in a channel or private message).
 If the regex matches, the command function will execute.

 If it's a callable, it will be called with the Message object (see below) of each incoming message.
 If it returns true, the command function will execute.

-The method you decorate with `@bot.command(...)` will reply to the channel that created the message if you return:
+The function you decorate with `@bot.command(...)` will reply to the channel that created the message if you return:
 - strings
 - a Generator via yield (all yielded strings will be sent to the channel)

+Help output is populated automatically from the docstring of your function, with the name of the function used as the command's name.

 ## Requirements